Here’s the million dollar question:

 - Comment/Interact on Social Networks/Sites — this is extremely important.
 There is nothing more irritating than someone who only plugs their own wares.
 Go and leave feedback for other people on their work and interact with people in groups and social networks like twitter and facebook business pages.
 You’ll meet loads of new and exciting peeps and you will expose yourself to what is out there in your field.
 Don’t see other creatives as ‘competition’, rather look at them as ‘inspiration’.
 Get involved with community boards and share not only your work but the work of others too.
 Don’t forget to write back to people who leave you comments.
 Treasure the feedback of others!

-Right, so that is how to get your creative wares out into the market place.
+Right, so that is how to get your creative wares out into the market place but let’s discuss some print-on-demand sites for that extra passive income.

 Passive Income Generators Every Artist Should Know About